zscaler/terraform-azurerm-cloud-connector-modules/README.md

   2. Select Principal: The Managed Identity created in the above step
 6. Accept the Cloud Connector VM image terms for the Subscription(s) where Cloud Connector is to be deployed.
 This can be done via the Azure Portal, Cloud Shell or az cli / powershell with a valid admin user/service principal in the correct subscription where Cloud Connector is being deployed Run Command: `az vm image terms accept --urn zscaler1579058425289:zia_cloud_connector:zs_ser_gen1_cc_01:latest`

+### *Host Disk Encryption*
+To enable host encryption.
+You **must** subscribe to the feature on your azure account.
+Official Microsoft Documentation on how to enable this feature can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-cli#prerequisites)

 ### **Zscaler requirements**

 1. A valid Zscaler Cloud Connector provisioning URL generated.
 This is done via the Cloud Connector portal (E.g. connector..net/login)